natansevero/100-days-of-code-r1/README.md

 ### R1D41

-Adding, cloning and removing Credits and Debts, refactoring the CredList components to reuse, adjusting menu responsive and adding a new strategy to routes of the Billing Cycle application
+Adding, cloning and removing Credits and Debts, refactoring the ItemList component to reuse, adjusting menu responsive and adding a new strategy to routes of the Billing Cycle application